Straight people don’t know gay people well enough

 The sad truth

 The lack of proper sex-education and sensitisation from a blooming age has created these myths which are not only an issue for the queer community but also the reason for many unwanted pregnancies or sexual diseases among straight people as well.
-These myths are an evidence of the deep-seated homophobia that resides in this society which is not only problematic but also dangerous for everyone.
+These myths are evidence of the deep-seated homophobia that resides in this society which is not only problematic but also dangerous for everyone.